FrankVanDamme/gitlabr10khook/README.md

 Specifies the directory to clone the gitlab webhook into, this is done via a git clone

+`python_dev`

+The name of the python development package in your distribution; normally you wouldn't need to change this on Red Hat or Debian-like distributions (where they are python-devel and python-dev, respectively).

+`install_deps`

+By default, an array of package names.
+By default, a number of build dependencies for python modules are managed.
+See params.pp for per-distribution defaults; you can copy this list and delete one or more items, or change the parameter to an empty array: *[]*

+install_deps also includes the python_dev package (above)

 `release` *`0.4`*

 The TAG of https://github.com/vollmerk/gitlab-puppet-webhook you want to checkout and use